Amin-doryani/1stpygame/README.md

 # My 1st Pygame.
 # to install the project
-You can just install it or use this commande ( u will need pythong and git)
+You can just install it or use this commande ( u will need python and git)
 ```bash
 git clone https://github.com/Amin-doryani/1stpygame
 ```